vocdoni/docs/docs/architecture/components/process.md

 Oracles therefor must have an ethereum account, and it should be registered together with its public key

-Oracles can complain when there is a problem
+Oracles can complain when there is a problem.
-.
 ```
 complain(uint reason){}
 ```